Sientje Sondakh Mandey

 Sientje Sondakh Mandey (born 28 November 1947), more colloquially referred to as Sientje, is a Christian Indonesian Politician from the province of North Sulawesi.
 She served in the Regional Representative Council of the Republic of Indonesia from 2004 until 2009, and again from 2013 until 2014, following the death of Ferry Tinggogoy.
 She was the wife of the now deceased former governor of North Sulawesi, Adolf Jouke Sondakh.
-Born in Manado, North Sulawesi, and she enrolled at Sam Ratulangi University.
+Born in Manado, North Sulawesi, she enrolled at Sam Ratulangi University.
 However, she didn't finish her degree, instead, she discontinued her education until 1985, when she attended Indonesia Open University, and graduated in 1990.

 After graduating, she became a teacher at the Purple Campus College of Economics.
 In 2004, she was elected into the newly formed Regional Representative Council, the newly formed second branch of the national legislature.
 As a senator, she fought in favor of education and health regulations, which benefited women and children.
 She left the office of senator in 2009, after not seeking re-election.
 In 2013, when then senator Ferry Tinggogoy died 4 years into his term, Sientje was chosen to replace him for the rest of Tinggogoy's term.
 She left office in 2014.